smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 section will then be executed, regardless of the exact nature of the error.

-The second option is thus preferrable if you either want to have a simple &raquo;catch all&laquo; which will deal with any imaginable error in a single sweep, or, at the other extreme, if the error conditions you expect to encounter are so confusing that you'd rather dedicate some
+The second option is thus preferable if you either want to have a simple &raquo;catch all&laquo; which will deal with any imaginable error in a single sweep, or, at the other extreme, if the error conditions you expect to encounter are so confusing that you'd rather dedicate some